-TPOPP is the Kansas and Missouri version of POLST, a national program that seeks to better align treatment plans with goals and values of frail and seriously ill patients with life-limiting illness.
+TPOPP is the Kansas and Missouri version of POLST, a national program that seeks to better align treatment plans with goals and values Clinical Guide and of frail and seriously ill patients with lifelimiting illness.
+In 2022, we finalized the new distributed more than TPOPP/POLST Clinical Guide and TPOPP Form, 16,950 TPOPP distributed more than 16,950 TPOPP forms, and forms, and conducted conducted 2 webinars about implementing TPOPP and recent changes to the program.